 Finally, dab some solder on the corner pad on the Muffsy Back Panel.
 This will help ground and shield the entire phono stage later on.

 Use just a small amount of solder and smear it around the pad.

 Mounting the Muffsy Phono Preamp in the B0905 cabinet couldn't be easier.
-Just slide the cards into the grooves of the cabinet, starting with the Muffsy Power Supply.
+Just slide the boards into the grooves of the cabinet, starting with the Muffsy Power Supply.